-Search for classes at www.sdcce.edu, select Choose a class, then select Fall 2021.
+Search for classes at sdcce.edu, select Choose a class, then select Fall 2022.
 Next, select Continuing Education and choose a subject from the drop down menu option.
-You may also select "additional search criteria" to identify a specific class by searching for a keyword (e.g. accounting or ceramics) using the "Quick Search" function.
 Eight certificates are available in this program to accommodate all child care professions from running a child care business to working in a child care center.
 Choose from an Infant & Toddler specialization in newborn to 23-month-olds or an Early Learner specialization in 2 to 5-year-olds.
-Please note: certificates are stackable - course requirements in one certificate often apply in another Child Development Search online using Subject drop-down menu: Human Development (HMDV) Courses in this program will be offered as Online and Online with set meeting times.
+Please note: certificates are stackable (course requirements in one certificate often apply in another).
+Child Development Search online using Subject drop-down menu: Human Development (HMDV) Courses in this program will be offered as Hybrid, On-Campus, Online, and Online with set meeting times.
 CHILD CARE PROVIDER TRAINING